 Yet forgiving someone can be extremely hard to do at times and easier said than done.
 That being said, Christians are commanded to forgive.
 So What does the Bible say about forgiveness?

-When we have been wronged it seems easier to hold a grudge against the person (s), whether it’s a relatively small thing or much larger offense.
+When you have been wronged it seems easier to hold a grudge against the person (s), whether it’s a relatively small thing or a much larger offense.

-It can often seem like an insurmountably difficult choice for us to make, and in many cases, it can be a slow and painful process that will take time to work through.
+It can often seem like an insurmountable difficult choice for you to make, and in many cases, it can be a slow and painful process that will take time to work through.